Volcomix/virtual-background/README.md

 Starts the container, then updates TensorFlow and MediaPipe repositories inside the container.

-### `yarn build:tflite`
+### `yarn build:tflite:all`

 Builds WASM functions that can infer Meet segmentation models.
+The TFLite tool is built both with and without SIMD support.